abertschi/abertschi.ch/hugo/content/blog/2022-08_easter_eggs/2022-08_overengineering_blog.md

 ---

 ## Background
-I finally found the time to add some Easter Eggs to the intro site of my personal website.
+I finally found the time to add some Easter eggs to the intro site of my personal website.
 This is a small project I have wanted to build for a few years, but never found the time.
 The website is a conjunction of a static site generator and a self-built intro page.
 The site works just fine without